Why Train Employees for Reputation Management

 Creating Clear Rules

-• Crisis escalation: Specify the triggers that require immediate management involvement.
+• Crisis Escalation Plan: List the specific triggers that require immediate management attention.

 Measuring Online Reviews

-These metrics help ensure training enhances customer engagement and safeguards your online reputation.
+These numbers will tell you if the training is truly improving customer engagement and protecting your online reputation.

 Staff Performance Metrics